 - Camera and lens

 You may wonder which one is better for macro photography, DSLR or mirrorless one?
 Generally, DSLRs and mirrorless cameras work equally well in macro photograph, and each sort has its advantages in macro photograph.
 The key point is that the camera should match with interchangeable lenses, as the lens is the essential equipment for macro photography.
 When choosing which one is proper, the most significant consideration should be given to the sensor of the camera.
-A full-frame camera can provide a higher magnification, which is great for macro photograph.
+A full-frame camera can provide a higher magnification, which is great for macro photographs.
 However, the determinant factor of the sensor in macro photography is pixel density, the number of physical pixels per inch of the sensor.
 The higher the pixel density is, the more details you can get in the picture.
 A full-frame camera may have more total pixels but fewer per millimeter than a crop-sensor.
 Keep it in mind when deciding which camera is proper to use, not whether it is a full-frame one or a crop one.

 - Camera setting

 When setting the shutter speed, you should firstly set it at the sync speed.
 Then adjust the flash power to 1/4 manually to allow enough light to fall on the sensor, therefore you should not wait too long for the flash recharge.
 Then, focus on a real-world subject and slightly regulate your IOS when taking photos.
 Consistently too dark or too bright photos may occur during the process, then an adjustment to the flash compensation is needed.
-There would be one setting where you can have the optimum exposure, and that is your IOS setting for 1:1 macro photograph.
+There would be one setting where you can have the optimum exposure, and that is your IOS setting for a 1:1 macro photograph.

 One more thing, as a slower shutter speed is set to capture more light, a tripod is necessary to keep the camera stable without handshaking.